yeyetuowoyi/HOPMCLDA/README.md

  "MC.m"  function of Bounded Nuclear Norm Regularization algorithm.

- "HOPMCLDA_loocv.m" function of Leave one for cross-validation.
+ "HOPMCLDA_loocv.m" is Leave one for cross-validation.

  "roc.m" function of draw the ROC graph.